adam-zakaria/adam-zakaria.github.io/README.md

+# Introduction
 This is my personal site!
+I wrote a simple static site generator with an automated build process.
+I tried Jekyll out, but I just couldn't get jazzed about it.

 I create posts in markdown, which get read into pug templates, which get rendered and served!
 I use sass as well.
-Let me know if you're interested in a similar setup.
-I tried Jekyll out but it's not a good fit for me right now.
-I guess I wrote a simple static site generator?
+Let me know if you have any questions or need help getting set up.

+# Setup
 Install the necessary files:
 ```
 npm i